 There are other ways to keep warm in your golf cart besides using heaters.
 Combine a seat warmer with an enclosure and you can keep toasty without having to mess with propane or installing a heater.

-Keeping warm with a few accessories, means your golf cart can be used more months out of the year with a more enjoyable, comfortable ride.
+Keeping warm with a few golf cart accessories like a golf cart heater, means your golf cart can be used more months out of the year with a more enjoyable, comfortable ride.

 If you are interested in the free Golf Carts Etc. Newsletter you will find information and updates on: